ShrivedPatade/Stock-Analysis-Chatbot/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required dependencies using `pip install -r requirements.txt`.
-4. Run the scripts or notebooks as needed.
+4. Run the `model.py` script or import it's `getResponse()` function, the project is kept modular therefor no need to import all files in the implementatino or using the Agentic Tool.

 ## Dependencies